XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 export PROJECT=<project id>
 export SUBPROJECT=<subproject id>
 ```

-In a Microsoft Windows Command Prompt use `set` instead of `export`.

 The API token can be created by an administrator in FieldTwin Admin from the
 Account Settings / API section.
 It must be created for the same account that the